Bitboard: History

-The bitboard method for representing a board game appears to have been invented in the mid-1950s, by Arthur Samuel and was used in his checkers program.
+The bitboard method for representing a board game is credited to Arthur Samuel, who used it in the mid-1950s in his checkers program.

-For the more complicated game of chess, it appears the method was independently rediscovered later by the Kaissa team in the Soviet Union in the late 1960s, and again by the authors of the U.S. Northwestern University program "Chess" in the early 1970s.
-The 64-bit word length of 1970s super computers like Amdahl and Cray machines, facilitated the development of bitboard representations which conveniently mapped the 64-squares of the chessboard to bits of a word.
+For the more complicated game of chess, the method was credited to both the Kaissa team in the Soviet Union in the late 1960s, and to the authors of the U.S. Northwestern University program "Chess" in the early 1970s.
+The 64-bit word length of 1970s supercomputers like Amdahl and Cray machines facilitated the development of bitboard representations, which conveniently mapped the 64-squares of the chessboard to bits of a word.

 Rotated bitboards for collating the moves of sliding pieces were invented by Professor Robert Hyatt, author of Cray Blitz and Crafty chess engines, sometime in the mid-1990s and shared with the Dark Thought programming team.
 They were later implemented in Crafty and Dark Thought, but the first published description wasn't until 1997.

-A decade later, direct lookup methods using masked ranks, files and diagonals to index a table of attack vectors depending on occupancy states of bits under the mask, were introduced.
-One such scheme utilizing a perfect hash function to eliminate hash collisions, was termed "magic bitboards".
-Nonetheless, the large size and high access rates of such tables caused memory occupancy and cache contention issues, and weren't necessarily more efficacious than the rotated bitboard approach.
+Prior to 2006, the primary state-of-the-art technique for sliding move generation was rotated bitboards, introduced by Professor Robert Hyatt, author of Cray Blitz and Crafty chess engines in the mid-1990s for the Crafty engine.
+Rotated bitboards maintained four separate, synchronized 64-bit representations of the board rotated at 0°, 90°, 45°, and -45°.
+While this bypassed slow ray-scanning loops, keeping four parallel board states updated after every move created significant CPU cache thrashing.

-Today, game programs remain divided, with the best scheme being application dependent.
+In the mid-2000s, two related but independently developed alternatives for rotated bitboards emerged.
+Magic bitboards were proposed around 2006 by Lasse Hansen, with Gerd Isenberg independently developing a separated-direction variant.
+Pradu Kannan's 2007 paper documented the mathematics behind the approach and a general methodology for generating optimal magic numbers.
+Around that time, an intermediate, alternate approach was proposed by Sam Tannous.
+Directing hashing via masked rank, file and diagonal lookup was more efficient in that it avoided maintenance of redundant board copies, though it still required two separate hash computations and lookups per piece.
+Magic bitboards use the same direct-hashing idea but completely replacing Tannous's two-hash-table lookup and collapsing it into a single perfect-hash multiplication, allowing engines to evaluate board states using a single, unified bitboard representation, and have since been the dominant technique in modern engine.